liferay/liferay-docs/develop/tutorials/articles/250-collaboration/02-documents-media-api/02-creating-entities/00-intro.markdown

 # Creating Entities [](id=creating-entities)

-Creating entities in the Documents and Media Library is a key use case for the Documents and Media API.
-For example, you can use the API to create files, folders, and file shortcuts.
-After all, what good would it be if you couldn't use the API to create such entities?
+Creating entities in the Documents and Media library is a key use case for the Documents and Media API.
+For example, you can use the API to create files, folders, and file shortcuts in the Documents and Media library.
+After all, what good would a Documents and Media API be if it couldn't create such entities?
 No good at all!

 If you're familiar with @product@ development, you'll likely be familiar with the code conventions for adding entities.
-In general, methods that do similar things tend to be named in a similar way.
-When you need to create an entity (whatever it is), you should look for methods that follow the pattern `addModelName`, where `ModelName` is the name of the entity's data model object.
+In general, methods that do similar things tend to have similar names.
+When you need to create an entity (whatever it is), you should look for methods that follow the pattern `add[ModelName]`, where `[ModelName]` is the name of the entity's data model object.
+As the [getting started tutorial](/develop/tutorials/-/knowledge_base/7-1/getting-started-with-the-documents-and-media-api) explains, you'll use [`DLAppService`](@platform-ref@/7.1-latest/javadocs/portal-kernel/com/liferay/document/library/kernel/service/DLAppService.html)
-As the
-[getting started tutorial](/develop/tutorials/-/knowledge_base/7-1/getting-started-with-the-documents-and-media-api)
-explains, you'll use
-[`DLAppService`](@platform-ref@/7.1-latest/javadocs/portal-kernel/com/liferay/document/library/kernel/service/DLAppService.html)